chandraghale/conveyor_belt_simulation/README.md

 products come off the production line, and how many components of each type go through the production line without being picked up by any workers.

-A few pointers:
- - Your implementation should be in C++ (or Python for non C++ positions like DevOps).
- - You should expect to spend no more than two hours on this exercise.
- - The code does not have to be "production quality", but we will be looking for evidence that it's written to be somewhat flexible, and that a third party would be able to read and maintain it.
- - Be sure to state (or comment) your assumptions.
- - During the interview, we may ask about the effect of changing certain aspects of the simulation (e.g. the length of the conveyor belt).
- - Flexibility in the solution is preferred, but we are also looking for a sensible decision on where this adds too much complexity.
-   (Where would it be better to rewrite the code for a different scenario, rather than spending much more than the allotted time creating an overly complicated, but very flexible simulation engine?)

 Build and Dependecies  :